 SummerSlam week has finally arrived, with the WWE set to take over Brooklyn's Barclays Center for four days of festivities.

-The supershow card, featuring stars from both Raw and SmackDown, features the culmination of several key rivalries and, in all likelihood, will plant the seeds for several storylines that won't play out entirely until next year's WrestleMania.
+The supershow card, showcasing stars from both Raw and SmackDown, features the culmination of several key rivalries and, in all likelihood, will plant the seeds for several storylines that won't play out entirely until next year's WrestleMania.

-With that in mind, we're breaking down every match on the SummerSlam card, with a particular focus on the two major titles for each show -- the Universal championship, Raw women's championship, WWE championship and SmackDown women's championship.
+With that in mind, we're breaking down every match on the SummerSlam card, with a particular focus on the two major titles on each show -- the Universal championship, Raw women's championship, WWE championship and SmackDown women's championship.

 For everything else you need to know about SummerSlam, click here.

 Paul Heyman promised that he and Lesnar would leave the WWE should Lesnar lose.
 That possibility hangs like a giant ax over this match.
 But the energy and excitement for this Universal championship match didn't begin just a few weeks ago.
 No, the path to this Fatal 4-Way is a long, intertwined patchwork involving all four participants, with significant history dating back to early 2015.
 There's animosity going in every single direction between these four behemoths in the ring, but the central conflict in the middle of it all is Reigns versus Lesnar -- and the unfinished business they have with one another.